Warburton family: Barclay Harding Warburton III

 Barclay Harding Warburton III (February 5, 1922 − May 1, 1983) (Buzz, Buzzy, Buzzie to his close friends Barclay to the rest) was founder of the American Sail Training Association.

 He was born on February 5, 1922, to Barclay Harding Warburton II and Rosamund Lancaster.
 Warburton was a step-son of William Kissam Vanderbilt II and a step-nephew of Harold Stirling Vanderbilt when Rosamund remarried.

 In 1936 his father died in a hunting accident.
 Barclay graduated from Harvard University in 1948, served in the Massachusetts House of Representatives as a representative from the 2nd Essex district.
 He was a member of the Agriculture committee and the Marine Fisheries Committee.

 He married Margrett Mckean of Prides Crossing, Massachusetts, in 1947.
 They then purchased the 140-acre Mosley place and renamed it Saracen Farm in Ipswich, Massachusetts, turning it in to an organic dairy farm milking 50 head of Golden Guernseys.
 In 1959, Buzz and Margie divorced and the farm was sold to the Catholic Church.
 Buzzie purchased the 72 ft brigantine Black Pearl and set off around the world after some repairs in Florida.
 Having gotten as halfway to Panama, better senses got hold of him and he returned to the Bahamas, where he settled in at Lyford Cay and built several houses during his years there over by Clifton Dock.

 In 1964, he participated in the OPSAIL 64 and his purpose was complete.
 Sail training was for him.
 From then on the Black Pearl was no longer the yacht Black Pearl, but rather the sail training ship Black Pearl.

-As the Bahamas went independent Buzz went up to Newport and started the Black Pearl restaurant, remarking at the time, "well we need someplace decent to eat".
-The Black Pearl was never a financial success for Buzz, but it is got him a huge amount of recognition and he had every folk singer and blue grass picker in the place every weekend.
-Nonetheless, the restaurant is one of Newport's most famous and longest established restaurants.
+When the Bahamas gained independence, Buzz established the Black Pearl restaurant in Newport.
+While the restaurant was not a financial success for Buzz, it became a venue for folk and bluegrass musicians on weekends.
+The restaurant remains an established fixture in the Newport area.

 By 1972, Warburton had readied the boat for a transatlantic passage, starting with a shakedown cruise to the Virgin Islands.
 In late May the Black Pearl left for England with 14 crew and after 23 days arrived at the Lizards.
 Traveling through Europe that summer with tall ships earned him much praise and recognition, and by the end of the summer The Brits (STA) asked him to start an American STA and become its chairman, which he did.

 The '76 Tall Ships was a great success and really put Newport on the map.
 Warburton sold the Black Pearl Restaurant to Tom Cullen but kept a royalty for the use of the name.
 However, he is most known for founding the American Sail Training Association which was inspired by his many travels under the power of wind to Europe and elsewhere.
 He died on May 1, 1983, leaving behind five children in addition to other family members, friends, employees and other associates.